-Cybernet's antimicrobial properties are built into the plastic to ensure it lasts for the life of the device and will not be affected by disinfectants or even deep scratches.
+Cybernet's medical tablet has the antimicrobial properties built into the resin and ensures it lasts for the life of the device and will not be affected by disinfectants or even deep scratches.

 The standardization of medical tablets in a medical facility can greatly increase security and HIPAA compliance since good medical tablets are usually Imprivata ready and certified to help protect patient data.

 They also help reduce the paperwork required which adds another layer of data protection and reduces clutter and promotes organization.